Azure/azure-iot-sdk-python/azure-iot-device/samples/pnp/README.md

 The directory contains the following samples:

-* [simple_thermostat](./simple_thermostat) A simple thermostat that implements the model [dtmi:com:example:Thermostat;1](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/Thermostat.json).
+* [simple_thermostat](./simple_thermostat) A simple thermostat that implements the model [dtmi:com:example:Thermostat;1](https://github.com/Azure/iot-plugandplay-models/blob/main/dtmi/com/example/thermostat-1.json).
 This sample is considered simple because it only implements one component, the thermostat itself.  **You should begin with this sample.**

-* [temperature_controller](./temp_controller_with_thermostats) A temperature controller that implements the model [dtmi:com:example:TemperatureController;1](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/TemperatureController.json).
-This is considerably more complex than the [simple_thermostat](./simple_thermostat) and demonstrates the use of sub components.  **You should move onto this sample only after fully understanding simple_thermostat.**
+* [temperature_controller](./temp_controller_with_thermostats) A temperature controller that implements the model [dtmi:com:example:TemperatureController;2](https://github.com/Azure/iot-plugandplay-models/blob/main/dtmi/com/example/temperaturecontroller-2.json).
+This is considrably more complex than the [simple_thermostat](./simple_thermostat) and demonstrates the use of sub components.  **You should move onto this sample only after fully understanding simple_thermostat.**

 ## Configuring the samples